dmx-systems/dmx-documentation/docs/devel.rst

 A DMX plugin can define *one* service interface at most.
 More than one service interface is not supported.

-As an example see the *Topicmaps* plugin (part of the DMX Standard Distribution):
+As an example see the *Topicmaps* plugin (part of the DMX platform):

 .. code-block:: text

-    dm4-topicmaps/
+    dmx-topicmaps/
         src/
             main/
                 java/